DevExpress/dotnet-eud/dashboard-for-web/articles/web-dashboard-designer-mode/appearance-customization/conditional-formatting.md

 Specify additional settings in the **Miscellaneous** section.
 For example, you can specify the intersection level for the Pivot or apply the current rule to a row in the Grid.

-See the following topics for more information about specific formatting settings of the dashboard items:
+See the following topics for more information about specific format settings for dashboard items:

 * [Conditional Formatting - Grid](../designing-dashboard-items/grid/conditional-formatting.md)
 * [Conditional Formatting - Pivot](../designing-dashboard-items/pivot/conditional-formatting.md)